medcomdk/MedCom-FHIR-Communication/docs/index.md

 FHIR Resources can be used in a traditional messaging context, much like HL7 v2.
 <!-- Applications asserting conformance to this framework claim to be conformant to "FHIR messaging". -->

-In FHIR messaging, a "request message" or an "unsolicidated message" is sent from a source application (Sending System) to a destination application (Receiving System) when an event happens.
+In FHIR messaging, a "request message" or an "unsolicited message" is sent from a source application (Sending System) to a destination application (Receiving System) when an event happens.
 Events mostly correspond to things that happen in the real world.

 The message consists of a Bundle identified by the type "message", with the first resource in the Bundle being a MessageHeader resource.
 The MessageHeader resource has a code - the message event - that identifies the nature of the message, and it also carries additional metadata.
 The other resources in the Bundle depend on the type of the message, eg. in which context a message is triggered.